edu-luc-cs-leo/comp271f24-01/13-wrapup/UngradingReflection.md

 ## Specifications for Your Final Reflection

 Reflect on the quality of your work and participation throughout the course.
 Your reflection should be 200-300 words, submitted as a plain text file (no Word or PDF), and uploaded to Sakai.
+Please name the file `reflection.txt`.

 ### Key Points to Address
 1. **Class Participation:** Attendance directly affects participation.
 Missing five or more meetings impacts this area.
 Reflect on your activity in class, such as asking or answering questions, and overall engagement.